aws-samples/gitlab-for-eks/content/040_gitlab_gitops_via_agent/046_update_app_project.md

 13. *Click* **[the line ending in ‘/main’]**

-14. Search for the latest-prod tag
+14. Scan for the latest-prod tag

     > It should have been built moments ago.
 There should also be a new version tag with the same value for ‘Digest’

+    {{< admonition type=success title="Accomplished Outcome" open=true >}}
+You just observed the automatic creation of a new production ready container based on the normal development activity of changing the application files.
+    {{< /admonition >}}

 15. Open 'yourpersonalgroup/world-greetings-env-1’ project.